ovh/venom/README.md

 ```

-Using variable and reuse results
+Using variables and reuse results

 ```yaml
 name: MyTestSuiteTmpl